SteveLauC/Notes/algorithm/algorithm-4th-edition/Ch2.md

       for any kind of input, it will just scan the array to find the minimal value over and over again.

-         If you give a sorted data to the selection sort, you will find it consume the same time as the unordered one.
+         If you give a sorted data to the selection sort, you will find it consumes the same time as the unordered one.

          ```shell